open-policy-agent/opa/docs/book/bundles.md

 OPA currently supports Bearer token authentication for external services.

+See the following section for details on the bundle file format.

 ## Bundle File Format

 Bundle files are gzipped tarballs that contain policies and data.
 The data